 - Civil Union / Cohabitant

-If your relationship falls into one of these categories then any crimes of violence that you commit between the persons to whom you are related in those categories would be considered as “domestic violence crimes.”
-It should be noted that there is no specific crime in Connecticut of “domestic violence” per se, rather the crimes are the specific crimes such as assault, breach of the peace, threatening and Disorderly Conduct, for example and they are then classified by the Court as “domestic violence” matters and handled on the separate “domestic violence docket.”
-It should be noted that this is an important distinction because cases which get transferred to the “domestic violence docket” carry much more serious consequences and are much more difficult to resolve.
-If you have been charged with a domestic violence crime you should immediately seek the counsel of a Stamford domestic violence defense attorney at the Law Offices of Allan F. Friedman.The 911 Call and the Disorderly Conduct Domestic Violence Arrest
+If your relationship falls into one of these categories, then any crimes of violence that you commit between the persons to whom you are related in those categories would be considered as "domestic violence crimes."
+There is no specific crime in Connecticut of "domestic violence" per se.
+Rather you are charged with the applicable crimes such as assault, breach of the peace, threatening, and disorderly conduct, for example, and they are classified by the court as "domestic violence" matters and handled on the separate "domestic violence docket."
+This is an essential distinction because cases that get transferred to the "domestic violence docket" carry much more serious consequences and are much more challenging to resolve.
+If you have been charged with a domestic violence crime, you should immediately seek the counsel of a Stamford domestic violence attorney at the Law Offices of Allan F. Friedman.The 911 Call and the Disorderly Conduct Domestic Violence Arrest

-When you are arrested for a charge of Disorderly Conduct in conjunction with a domestic violence case you will be required to appear in Court the following day that court is open.
-This is a law in Connecticut and part of the strictly regimented domestic violence crimes procedure in our State.
-You should retain the services of a top Stamford domestic violence defense attorney to represent you during this crucial first Court appearance during which some very important decisions are going to be made by the Court which will have a profound impact upon your future.
+When you are arrested for a charge of disorderly conduct in conjunction with a domestic violence case, you will be required to appear in court the following business day.
+You should retain the services of a top Stamford domestic violence attorney to represent you during this crucial first court appearance during which some very important decisions are going to be made by the court.

-State law requires that all parties arrested on a domestic violence charge must meet with and be interviewed by a family relations officers and screened.
-Keep in mind that everything that you say can and will be used against you so it is always the best procedure to have a Stanford domestic violence defense attorney with you to protect your interests in one of these interviews.
-Based upon the facts as reported by the Police and what is stated by the parties then the family relations officers will make recommendations to the Court.
-There are several matters that they will be providing input upon.
-The first being the possible need for criminal restraining / protective orders.
-The second being the type or level of criminal restraining / protective order which should enter.
-And the third being whether the case should be referred to Family Relations for monitoring and any conditions of release that Family Relations may deem appropriate.
+State law requires that all parties arrested on a domestic violence charge must meet with and be interviewed by family relations officers and be screened.
+Keep in mind that everything that you say can and will be used against you, so it is always the best procedure to have a Stamford domestic violence lawyer with you to protect your interests.

-The criminal restraining / protective orders that issue during your arraignment can vary from an order stating that you should not harass, assault or annoy the other party which is known as a “limited” protective order to a “full” no contact order.
-The most restrictive and extreme order is a residential “stay away” order that excludes you from entering your family home until the case if finished which could take at least several months.
-These “stay away” full protective orders result in your immediate need to relocate to a new place to live and could result in a significant expenditure in hotel or rental fees.
-If you have children they can totally disrupt your children’s lives and cause tremendous inconvenience.
-This is why is it imperative to retain a top Stamford domestic violence lawyer to accompany you at the critical first court hearing date fight to reduce the severity of any restraining / protective orders which may be issued.
+In every domestic violence arrest, the court is going to enter some level of criminal order of protection.
+The criminal orders of protection that issue during your arraignment varies in level depending on the facts of your case.
+The least restrictive order of protection is the so called "partial order of protection" which states that you should not harass, assault or annoy the other party.
+The next most restrictive order is a residential "stay away" order that excludes you from entering your family home until the case is finished, which could take at least several months.
+These "stay away" protective orders result in your immediate need to relocate to a new place to live and could result in a significant expenditure in hotel or rental fees.
+If you have children, they can disrupt your children's lives and cause tremendous inconvenience.
+The most severe order of protection is the full no-contact order of protection, which precludes you from having any contact of any kind with the victim.
+This is why it is imperative to retain a top Stamford criminal lawyer to accompany you at the critical first court hearing date fight to reduce the severity of any restraining/protective orders which may be issued.

-Also, in many cases the office of Family Relations will recommend that parties engage in anger management or substance abuse classes or programs during the pendency of the case.
-All too often by the time clients realize what has just happened when the Court makes the referral to these kind of “treatment” providers it is too late.
-Very often these programs only offer day time classes which impose serve hardships for people who work, particularly those who work in New York City.
-For this reason it is important to have an experienced Stamford domestic violence defense attorney by your side during your court hearing to argue against the imposition of any programs or conditions of release which may interfere with your work schedule.
+In many cases, the office of family relations will recommend that parties engage in anger management or substance abuse classes or programs during the pendency of the case.
+All too often, by the time clients realize what has just happened when the court makes the referral to these kinds of "treatment" providers, it is too late.
+Very often, these programs only offer day time classes that impose serve hardships for people who work, particularly those who work in New York City.
+For this reason, it is essential to have an experienced Stamford criminal defense attorney by your side during your court hearing to argue against the imposition of any programs or conditions of release, which may interfere with your work schedule.

-We realize that these arrests often happen on the weekend and late at nights and for this reason The Law Offices of Allan F. Friedman is open 24/7.
-It is highly suggested to have a Stamford domestic violence attorney present to protect your interests during your arraignment.
+We realize that these arrests often happen on the weekend and late at nights and for this reason the Law Offices of Allan F. Friedman is open 24/7.
+You should have a Stamford domestic violence attorney present to protect your interests during your arraignment.

-The best case scenario would be if everyone would hire a Stamford domestic violence attorney to protect their rights during the arraignment as a lot of important and life changing decisions are being made that day which may take a long period of time to undo.
-In reality the due to the serve time constraints of needing to find a lawyer in some cases in only a few hours’ notice most people do not come with lawyers.
-If you have already had your arraignment and a protective order has already issued you are not alone.
-Contact the Law Offices of Allan F. Friedman for a free initial case evaluation and begin the process to get your charge of Disorderly Conduct dismissed and resolve your entire case.Resolution of Disorderly Conduct Charges in Domestic Violence Cases
+In reality the due to the severe time constraints of needing to find a lawyer in some cases in only a few hours-notice, most people do not come with lawyers.
+If you have already had your arraignment and a protective order has already issued, you are not alone.
+Contact the Law Offices of Allan F. Friedman for a free initial case evaluation and begin the process to get your charge of disorderly conduct dismissed and resolve your entire case.Resolution of Disorderly Conduct Charges in Domestic Violence Cases

-Some good news here, all of the best Stamford domestic violence defense lawyers will agree that Disorderly Conduct is a charge that lends itself to a whole multitude of successful resolutions that will get the case dismissed and leave you with no criminal record.
-You should work with an attorney who has had a lot of experience handling domestic violence cases and who is aware of all the different ways in which these cases can be resolved while making sure that you do not get a criminal record.
+The best Stamford domestic violence defense lawyers will agree that disorderly conduct is a charge that lends itself to a wide range of successful resolutions that will get the case dismissed and leave you with no criminal record.
+You should work with an attorney who has had significant experience handling domestic violence cases and who is aware of all the different ways in which these cases can be resolved while making sure that you do not get a criminal record.
 There are many different ways of having domestic violence charges dismissed.
-Connecticut has a Family Violence Education Program available which is a program which can result in the dismissal of your charges.
-However, I consider this as a last resort in cases as minor as a charge of Disorderly Conduct and I will always explore other alternatives to resolve your case before using this program.
-The first step in every Disorderly Conduct case is to come in for a free consultation and from there we can go over all the details and facts of your case and figure out what is the best strategy to resolve your case.Let Us Fight Your Disorderly Conduct Charge!
+Connecticut has a family violence education program available, which is a program that can result in the dismissal of your charges.
+However, I consider this as a last resort in cases as minor as a charge of disorderly conduct, and I will always explore other alternatives to resolve your case before using this program.
+The first step in every disorderly conduct case is to come in for a free consultation, so we can go over all the details and facts of your case and figure out what is the best strategy to resolve your situation.Let Us Fight Your Disorderly Conduct Charge!

-We offer a no obligation free initial consultation.
-We have 25 years of Court room experience throughout the State of Connecticut.
-We will review your goals of the representation which are usually a dismissal or a reduction of the charges and any special concerns that you may have.
-Often working with an experienced Stamford Disorderly Conduct defense attorney can make the difference in having your case dismissed or reduced down to a lesser charge.
+We offer a no-obligation free initial consultation.
+We have over 25 years of experience throughout the State of Connecticut.
+We will review your goals of the representation, which are usually a dismissal or a reduction of the charges and any individual concerns that you may have.
+Often working with an experienced Stamford disorderly conduct defense attorney can make the difference in having your case dismissed or reduced down to a lesser charge.

-If you been arrested for Disorderly Conduct in Greenwich, Stamford, Norwalk, Darien, New Canaan, Cos Cob, Fairfield, Westport, Wilton, Weston, Bridgeport and throughout the County of Fairfield do not hesitate to contact the Law Offices of Allan F. Friedman.
-We work on a flat fee basis and our rates are reasonable.
-We offer payments plans as needed.
-Call Attorney Friedman at (203) 357-5555 to schedule your free initial consultation we are available 24/7.
+If you been arrested for disorderly conduct in Greenwich, Stamford, or throughout the County of Fairfield, do not hesitate to contact the Law Offices of Allan F. Friedman.
+We work on a flat-fee basis, and our rates are reasonable.
+We offer payment plans as needed.
+Call Attorney Friedman at (203) 357-5555 to schedule your free initial consultation.
+We are available 24/7.
 Or you can contact us online for a prompt response.